cloudera-labs/cloudera-deploy/public-cloud/aws/cdf/README.md

 ## Set Up

-First, set up your `ansible-navigator` aka `cdp-navigator` environment -- follow the instructions in the top-level [README](../../../README.md#setting-up-ansible-navigator).
+First, set up your `ansible-navigator` aka `cdp-navigator` environment -- follow the instructions in the [NAVIGATOR document](https://github.com/cloudera-labs/cldr-runner/blob/main/NAVIGATOR.md) in `cloudera-labs/cldr-runner`.

 Then, clone this project and change your working directory.